Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Everton Park has 47 active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 1,247 weekly passenger trips.
-The area's transport accessibility is rated excellent, with residents on average located just 181 meters from the nearest stop.
+The area's transport accessibility is rated as excellent, with residents typically living just 181 meters from the nearest stop.
+Most Everton Park residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 82%, while train use stands at 8%.
+On average, there are 1.3 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport